jbconway/INST377FinalProject/docs/DeveloperManual.md

 Project URL → This is your SUPABASE_URL anon public key → This is your SUPABASE_KEY

-Save this in a .env file outside of the public folder, inside of the INST377FinalProject Folder
+Save this in a .env file outside of the public folder, inside of the INST377FinalProject Folder (root directory)

 // .env

 SUPABASE_URL = url

 SUPABASE_KEY = key

 To create the supabase recipes table: